FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+*Feedback from Carlos:*
+Overall the ideas were very creative.
+They explored areas in which voice assistants aren’t being used.
+The ideas are very clear and straightforward.
+I found the plant idea to be extremely useful to people.
+It is also my favorite.
+I can also see new plant owners wanting something like this.
+Guitar Tuner is also interesting especially since I’m not too familiar with it.
+The study buddy seems like a voice enabled reminder.
+It might not be as cool as the others but maybe the easiest to tackle.
+Improvements:
+I think the plant idea could be improved if it also talked to you unprompted.
+Sometimes people can forget about plants, so it’d be nice if it was like “hey ask me how I’m doing.”
+For Guitar tuner I think it’d also be interesting if it was able to tell you how a string should sound.
+So when it tells you to tune up it plays what the tune should be
+Study buddy could be sent things to remind you about and when it should remind you about things/ how often.

+*Feedback from

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+Other ideas beyond speech include:
+* Metronome for playing
+* Having a variable pitch that get higher as the player gets closer to the correct note (sort of like hot or cold) - this could help clarify to the user how far to go   when they are tuning their instrument
+* Give auditory feedback when they are getting notes right or wrong
+* Playing the accompanying instruments
+* Adding a "Whshhp" when users ask for the next song to imitate folder over the next disk in a record pile to give feedback th

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system